TheCandidStartup/TheCandidStartup.github.io/_posts/2022-10-07-mac-british-keyboards.md

 # Round 2 with Karabiner-Elements

 I did what I should have done in the first place.
 Put some effort into understanding how Karabiner-Elements works and then make a more informed decision.
 After all, it's [open source](https://github.com/pqrs-org/Karabiner-Elements) so I should be able to find out whatever I need.
-There's high level [development documentation](https://github.com/pqrs-org/Karabiner-Elements/blob/main/docs/DEVELOPMENT.md) that provides a great overview of how everything fits together together with an explanation of the choices they made.
+There's high level [development documentation](https://github.com/pqrs-org/Karabiner-Elements/blob/main/docs/DEVELOPMENT.md) that provides a great overview of how everything fits together with an explanation of the choices they made.

 {% include candid-image.html src="/assets/images/karabiner-elements-processes.svg" alt="Karabiner-Elements architecture" %}